GeorgiosSmyrnis/GeorgiosSmyrnis.github.io/_pages/about.md

   - /about.html
 ---

-My name is Georgios Smyrnis, and I am a Member of Technical Staff at Anthropic.
+My name is Georgios Smyrnis, and I am currently a Member of Technical Staff at Anthropic.

 Previously, I was a PhD student at The University of Texas at Austin, supervised by Professor [Alexandros Dimakis](https://users.ece.utexas.edu/~dimakis/).
 My research was focused on training large scale models in both the vision and language domains.
 As a student, I worked on constructing datasets to train large image-text and large language models, as part of the [DataComp team](https://www.datacomp.ai/).
 I received my PhD during the summer of 2025.